klayoutmatthias/xsection/README.md

 ## Project Files

+The basic structure is:

  * <tt>docs</tt> The documentation for GitHub pages
  * <tt>src</tt> The package sources - this is the folder the package index will get as download URL
  * <tt>tests</tt> Tests for the package
  * <tt>samples</tt> Some sample files

-The <tt>src</tt> folder contains the package definition file ("grain.xml"), the "macros" folder with the actual package code ("xsection.lym").
+The `src` folder contains the package definition file (`grain.xml`), the `macros` folder with the actual package code (`xsection.lym`).
 The download URL for the package index is therefore the pseudo-SVN URL `https://github.com/klayoutmatthias/xsection.git/tags/x.y/src`.

 The <tt>tests</tt> folder contains some regression tests for the cross section package.
 To run the tests,